JulienPeloton/20241125-what-was-that/README.md

 ## Tracklet candidates

 At the end of the night, we process each exposure one by one to extract fast-moving objects, as described in [Karpov and Peloton 2023](https://arxiv.org/abs/2310.17322).
 The algorithm has a complexity of $N^3$, where $N$ is the number of input objects, and the memory usage increases with a similar scaling.
-Needless to say, Fink went haywire -- we had to urgently devise a method to process such a large and unexpected volume of candidates, peaking at 35 GB of RAM for a single exposure with 4,000 candidates!
+Needless to say, Fink went nuts -- we had to urgently devise a method to process such a large and unexpected volume of candidates, peaking at 35 GB of RAM for a single exposure with 4,000 candidates!
 We finally obtained 11,079 alerts grouped in 2,245 unique tracklet candidates.
 Once the surprise has passed, let's inspect the output of the processing.

 ### Sky map